A tracking system could help prevent theft as well as help you get your motorhome back if it gets stolen. Here’s our latest round-up…

 There’s also an internet portal, MyPhantom, via which you can locate your vehicle, check battery levels, mileages, history etc.

 You can register up to three emergency contact numbers that can be alerted by a 24-hour call centre, should the alarm be triggered or the power supply cut.

 Subscription prices are £149 per year of £499 for as long as you own the vehicle.

 Key features: Choice of Thatcham Cat S7/S5 tracking standard, suitable for all levels of motorhome (including values over £85,000), nationwide fitting service, low power drain, daily server check-in, internal antennae.

 HAL-Locate – Thatcham Cat 6 (equivalent to Thatcham S7)

-HAL-Locate can be bought and fitted via a number of UK motorhome and caravan dealers, as well as the MCEA (Mobile Caravan Engineers Association).
+HAL-Locate can be bought and fitted via several UK motorhome and caravan dealers, as well as a nationwide group of approved installers.

-Key features: Thatcham Cat 6 approved low power consumption, integral rechargeable back-up battery, twin geo-fence protection zones, remote leisure battery check.
+Key features: Thatcham S7 approved, low power consumption, integral rechargeable back-up battery, twin geo-fence protection zones, remote leisure battery check.

 Star Player #5